Tapestries and Spreads

 The following is a list of some of our very special styles that we carry.
 Each of these styles comes from a different region of India and expresses that regions history, cultures and traditions.
 Many of which have been passed down through the centuries and remain ever popular today.
 The vibrant colorful designs will lift your spirit and sooth your soul.

 BAGRU - This small but immensely productive village near Jaipur contains a large community of printers.
 The skills of the Bagru printers were patronized by the Jaipur court over 200 years ago, they are probably the best known and most easily recognized designs in our range.
 Bagru printers have always been the most accessible to the outside world and in turn have adopted many new and different styles from outside influences into their wide repertoire using their own traditional techniques.
-You will love our Bagru Tapestries and Spreads, Placemats and Napkins.
+You will love our Bagru tapestries and spreads.

 RAJASTHAN - Rajasthan is the most colorful state in India and it is reflected in it's forms of textiles.
 The tradition of printing with finely engraved wooden blocks distinguishes it from other states.
 The block printed textiles of India became famous in the 16th and 17th centuries in Europe when the East India Company began to export them in bulk.
 The block prints are mostly executed on a white or off white background, using screen printers or wooden blocks.
 They are usually colorful floral patterns and known for their fine and intricate detailing.
-You will love our Rajasthan Tapestries and Spreads, Placemats and Napkins.
+You will love our Rajasthan tapestries and spreads.

 Our Tapestries and Spreads can be used for:

 - Vehicle seat cover (also great for pet lovers)

 - Wall hangings

 We hope to inspire your imagination and creativity~:-)